Resources

 The Wahls Protocol: A Radical New Way to Treat All Chronic Autoimmune Conditions Using Paleo Principles, by Terry Wahls, M.D.

 The author of this book is a physician who developed multiple sclerosis (M.S.) and then went on to research and develop nontraditional approaches to treating her disease.
 She was able to greatly improve her own symptoms through the combination of a nutrient-rich paleo diet and a regimen of neuromuscular stimulation.
-She also found that this program can be beneficial in treating a variety of other autoimmune conditions, many of which involve chronic pain.
+She also found that this program can be beneficial in treating various other autoimmune conditions, many of which involve chronic pain.
 She describes her findings and her approach in this book.

 Managing Depression